followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxList/3 Methods/unselectItem(itemIndex).md

 ===================================================================

 <!--shortDescription-->
-Clears selection of the specified item from the list.
+Cancels the selection of an item with a specific index.
 <!--/shortDescription-->

 <!--paramName1-->itemIndex<!--/paramName1-->
 <!--paramType1-->Number|Object<!--/paramType1-->
 <!--paramDescription1-->
-The index of the list item whose selection should be cleared.
-If the list is grouped, pass an object with the required group and item indexes, e.g., { group: 0, index: 0 }.
+The item's index.
+If items are grouped, the index represents an object defining the group and item indexes: { group: 0, item: 0 }.
 <!--/paramDescription1-->

 <!--fullDescription-->